 You do not need to create or format any partition on the SD card.
 If there is already a partition or filesystem created on the SD card, it will be overwritten by dd command subsequently anyway.

 If the SD card is mounted, make sure to unmount it now.

 The "bs" argument sets the block size to 4 MB.
 Normally the "bs" argument will work with 4M, but you can change to 1M, which will take longer time to write.
 The "if" argument sets the full path to Raspbian image, and the "of" argument specifies the device name of the SD card.
-Here "/dev/sdc" is the device name you identified with Gparted earlier.
+Here "/dev/sdb" is the device name you identified with lsblk command earlier.
 Note that the dd command will not give you any feedback during its operation, and it will look like freezing.
 So be patient until writing is finished.

 After the writing process is finished, eject the SD card.
 Plug in to the Raspberry Pi, and make sure that all the connections are ready (HDMI/TV out, keyboard, mouse, Ethernet cable).
 Finally, turn on the power.